Two thirds have no rank. They’re Greys, not full citizens.

 It’s subjective.
-To this day, “Richard of York gave battle in vain” is taught in English schools but means nothing in Dutch, for example, where the spectrum has only six colours.
+To this day, “Richard of York gave battle in vain” is taught in English schools but means nothing in my mother tongue Dutch, for example, where the spectrum has only six colours.
 So I have no qualms about having picked only six ranks for the Federation.

 And that sequence underpins the novels of the series.
-The first to be published is YLO, soon to be followed by RED and GRN… Enjoy!
+The first to be published was YLO, to be followed by RED and GRN… (And although each stands alone, that’s the recommended sequence for reading them in.)
+Enjoy!

 A murder victim who can’t exist